FrootPunchSamurai/top-etch-a-sketch/README.md

 # Etch-a-Sketch

-A web based etch-a-sketch , built using html, css and javascript
+A web based etch-a-sketch, built using html, css and javascript

 ## :point_down: Live Demonstration